-YOUR HOUSEHOLD Address
+YOUR HOUS EHOLD Address

 Name Phone numbers

-If we can't get home or contact each oth meet or leave a message at: er we will The Getaway Kits are stored in the
+1.If we can't get hor meet or leave a m me or contact each other we will lessage at: The Get taway Kits are stored in the

-Name 4.
-The radio station (inc AM/FM frequency) we will
+Name adio station (inc AM/FM frequency) we will tune

-Contact details tune in to for local civil defence information during an emergency
+Contact details in to for emerge r localcivil defence information during an ncy

-Name (back-up) an energency
+Name (back-up)

-Contact details

-Name (out of town) Friends/neighbours who may need our help or who can help us
+Contact details 5.
+Friends/neighbours who may need our help or who can help us

+Name (out of town) Name , us

-Contact details Name
+Contact details Address

-2. The person responsible for collecting the Address
+2. The person respon sible for collecting the children Phone

-from school is: e children Phone

-Name
+Name None

-Contact details Name
+Contact details Name Address

-Address

-3. Emergency Survival Items and Getaway Kit Phone
+3. Emergency Surviva Il Items and Getaway Kit Person ing water and food Phone

-Person responsible for checking water a nd food

-Items will be checked and replenished o เท: 6.
-On a separate sheet of paper draw a plan of the house showing places to shelter in an earthquake or storm, exits and safe assembly areas and where to turn off water, electricity and gas.
+separate sheet of paper draw a plan of the house

+Items will be checked and replenished on: showing places to shelter in an earthquake or storm, exits and safe assembly areas and where to turn off water,

-(check and replenish at least once a year)
+(check and replenish at leas t once a year) electric ity and gas.

-IMPORTAN T PHONE NUMBE RS FOR POLICE, FIRE OR AMBULANCE CALL 111
+IMPORTANT PHONE NUMBERS For Police e, Fire or Ambulance call 111

 Local Police station Water Supplier

 Medical Centre Gas Supplier

 Insurance Company Electrician

 Vet/Kennel/Cattery Plumber

 Electricity Supplier Builder

-Council Emergency Helpli ne
+Council Emergency H elpline

+CREATE

-CREATE Emergency Survival Kit
+Emergency Survival Kit

 In most emergencies you should be able to stay in your home.
 Plan to be able to look after yourself and your household for at least three days or more.
 Assemble and maintain your emergency survival items for your home as well as a portable getaway kit in case you have to leave in a hurry.
-You should also have essential emergency items in your workplace and in your car.
+You should also have essential emergency items in your workplace and in vour car.